Pedroassuncao/IA_genetic-algorithm/README.md

 <p align="center"> <b>Pedro Assunção</b> </p>
 <p align="center"> <img src="Inteligencia-Artificial.jpg" width="300" alt="inteligencia artifical">

-This is my repo that i develop in Artificial intelligence course of Universidade Lusófona do Porto We have to resolve 2 problems applying metaheiristics.
+This is my repo that i develop in Artificial intelligence course of Universidade Lusófona do Porto.

+We have to resolve 2 problems applying metaheiristics.
 ## Problem 1